etrusci-org/quotes/markdown/quotes.md

 ## James Baldwin

+- You can't go by nothing but your own convictions.
+Because if you don't live the way you believe, sooner or later you will believe the way you live.
 - You have to decide who you are and force the world to deal with you, not with its idea of you.